In this lesson we’re going to cover:

 What are form fields?

-Form fields are handy little widgets that allow you to collect data within your checklists.
-They can pass that data on to other parts of your checklist, and even share the data between other platforms or apps (we’ll get back to this final part later on).
+Form fields are handy little widgets that allow you to collect data within your workflow runs.
+They can pass that data on to other parts of your workflow run, and even share the data between other platforms or apps (we’ll get back to this final part later on).

 How to add form fields

-Find the template you’d like to work on, or create a new blank template.
-Click “Edit template” to open the template editor and look over to the menu bar on the right of your screen.
-This is where you will find the form fields to add into your template.
+Click your workflow’s name to open up the right-hand menu and click “Edit“.
+Look over to the menu bar on the right of your screen.
+This is where you will find the form fields to drag and drop into your workflow.

 Pro tip: Collapse the content fields at the top of the right-hand menu and expand the forms section so you can see the form fields clearly, as shown above.